LLMTesting-Ojiken/FRT/README.md

 # FRT

-> **Function-Level Reconstruction Testing for Database Management Systems**
+> **Function-Level Semantic Reconstruction Testing for Database Management Systems**

-FRT (**Function-Level Reconstruction Testing**) is an automated testing framework for detecting **logic bugs** in Database Management Systems (DBMSs).
+FRT (**Function-Level Semantic Reconstruction Testing**) is an automated testing framework for detecting **logic bugs** in Database Management Systems (DBMSs).

-FRT is based on the observation that many built-in SQL functions admit multiple **semantically equivalent** formulations.
+FRT is based on the observation that many SQL functions admit multiple **semantically equivalent** formulations.
 It systematically reconstructs function expressions into equivalent variants and validates their consistency through differential execution.
 Any inconsistency among equivalent formulations indicates a potential logic bug in the DBMS implementation.

-Unlike existing DBMS testing approaches that primarily perform semantic validation at the query or predicate level, FRT explores **function-level semantic equivalence reconstruction**, enabling it to exercise diverse execution paths and expose subtle implementation bugs that may remain undetected by existing testing techniques.
+Unlike existing DBMS testing approaches that primarily perform semantic validation at the query or predicate level, FRT explores **function-level semantic reconstruction**, enabling it to exercise diverse execution paths and expose subtle implementation bugs that may remain undetected by existing testing techniques.

 ---

 ## ✨ Highlights

 - Detects **logic bugs** in DBMSs through differential testing.
-- Explores **function-level semantic equivalence reconstruction**.
+- Explores **function-level semantic reconstruction**.
 - Automatically reconstructs SQL functions into semantically equivalent variants.
 - Exercises diverse execution paths to expose implementation bugs.
 - Supports multiple popular DBMSs.